 Recreation majors.
 Prerequisite: None.
-Lecture, 3 hours.

 An introductory course designed to offer the major examples of the requirements of a physical education teacher.
 A major emphasis is placed on guidance and problem areas faced by physical educators.

 713 Introduction to Coaching Athletics ‡ (3) UC:CSU